yoichitgy/hugo_yoichitgy/content/post/2015-08-14-dependency-injection-framework-for-swift-simple-weather-app-part2.md

 First, `cities` property is added with an initial empty array of `City`.
 Setting the property triggers refreshing the table view.

-Second, `viewWillAppear` is overridden to start fetching weather information[^2] by `fetch` method.
+Second, `viewWillAppear` is overridden to start fetching weather information by `fetch` method[^2].
 It takes a closure, and invokes the closure with an array of `City` when the weather data are retrieved.
 In the closure, `self.cities` is set and the table view is refreshed consequently.
 If `fetch` fails, it passes `nil` to the closure.
 In this blog post, the error handling is omitted, but the source code in [the GitHub repository](https://github.com/Swinject/SwinjectSimpleExample) has an implementation to show an error message.

 At last, `tableView:numberOfRowsInSection:` and `tableView:cellForRowAtIndexPath:` are implemented to tell the number of rows and to set city name and weather labels of a cell.

 We have finished implementing the UI.
 Let's run the app.
 You will see the table view filled with current weather information.

 ![SwinjectSimpleExample Screenshot](/images/post/2015-08/SwinjectSimpleExampleScreenshot.png)

+## Testing View Controller

 We have already seen the app works, but let me add a unit test for `WeatherTablerViewController`.
 We are going to check the view controller starts fetching weather data when the view appears.
 In this test, we will see the concept of [mocking](https://en.wikipedia.org/wiki/Mock_object).